-1. Without prejudice to Article 8 of Regulation (EU) No 648/2012, a trading venue shall provide trade feeds on a non-discriminatory and transparent basis, including as regards fees related to access, upon request to any CCP authorised or recognised by Regulation (EU) No 648/2012-that wishes to clear transactions in financial instruments that are concluded executed on that trading venue.
-This requirement does not apply to any derivative contract that is already subject to the access obligations under Article 8 of Regulation (EU) No 648/2012.

-- 2. A request to access a trading venue by a CCP shall be formally submitted to a trading venue, its relevant competent authority and the competent authority of the CCP. - 3.
-The trading venue shall provide a written response to the CCP within three months either permitting access, under the condition that the relevant competent authority has not denied access pursuant to paragraph 4, or denying access.
-The trading venue may only deny access under the conditions specified under paragraph 6.
-When access is refused the trading venue shall provide full reasons in its response and inform its competent authority in writing of the decision.
+- 1. Without prejudice to Article 8 of Regulation (EU) No 648/2012, a trading venue shall provide trade feeds on a non-discriminatory and transparent basis, including as regards fees related to access, upon request to any CCP authorised or recognised by Regulation (EU) No 648/2012\that wishes to clear transactions in financial instruments that are concluded on that trading venue.
+This requirement does not apply to any derivative contract that is already subject to the access obligations under Article 8 of Regulation (EU) No 648/2012. - 2.
+A request to access a trading venue by a CCP shall be formally submitted to a trading venue, its relevant competent authority and the competent authority of the CCP. - 3.
+The trading venue shall provide a written response to the CCP within three months either permitting access, under the condition that the relevant competent authority has-granted access pursuant to paragraph 4, or denying access.
+The trading venue may only deny access under the conditions specified under paragraph 6(a).
+When access is denied the trading venue shall provide full reasons in its response and inform its competent authority in writing of the decision.
 Where the CCP is established in a different Member State to the trading venue, the trading venue shall also provide such notification and reasoning to the competent authority of the CCP.
-The trading venue shall make access possible within three months of providing a positive response to the access request. - 4.
-The competent authority of the trading venue or that of the CCP may only deny a CCP access to a trading venue where such access would threaten the smooth and orderly functioning of the markets or would adversely affect systemic risk.
-If a competent authority denies access on that basis it shall issue its decision within two months following receipt of the request referred to in paragraph 2 and provide full reasons to the other competent authority, the trading venue and the CCP including the evidence on which its decision is based. - 5.
-A CCP established in a third country may request access to a trading venue in the Union subject to that CCP being recognised under Article 25 of Regulation (EU) No 648/2012.
+The trading venue shall make access possible within three months of providing a positive response to the access request.

+- 4. The competent authority of the trading venue or that of the CCP shall grant a CCP access to a trading venue only where such access: - (a) would not require an interoperability arrangement, in the case of derivatives that are not OTC derivatives pursuant to Article 2(7) of Regulation (EU) No 648/2012; or - (b) would not threaten the smooth and orderly functioning of the-markets, in particular due to liquidity fragmentation and the trading venue has put in place adequate mechanisms to prevent such fragmentation.